Skip to content

 Do I need to buy the game?

-The game was built on the do-it-yourself concept.
-You can download the layout of the cards, the board/base, and print them using sticky paper.
+The game was is do-it-yourself!
+You can download the layout of the cards, the board/base, and print them using (sticky) paper.
 Using thicker paper like card stock will help in the assembly.
-In order to keep score, you can buy small items or even use buttons or other materials that you have available.
-There is also a manual/tutorial on how the game should be played.
+In order to keep score, you can use small items like buttons or other materials that you have available.
+Included is a comprehensive manual/guide on how the game should be played.

 What is the outcome of the game?